Why We Built BabyLog as a Progressive Web App

 - Tap Install app or Add to Home Screen

-After installation, BabyLog opens full-screen with its own icon — just like any other app on your phone.
+After installation, BabyLog opens full-screen with its own icon — just like anything else on your phone.

 Ready to start tracking?